shurtech/shurtech.github.io/index.md

-## Welcome to my GitHub Pages website dedicated to learning and contributing in the world of Development/Operations in IT.
+## Welcome to my GitHub Pages site dedicated to learning and contributing to the world of Development and Operations in IT.

 Thank you for stopping by!
 Please look forward to many interesting projects and ways to learn together in the future.